Ratstail91/Toy/docs/spec.md

 ## If-Else

 The keywords `if` and `else` are used to determine different paths of execution that the program can take, based on a condition.
-If the condition is truthy, then the `if`-path executes, otherwise the `else`-path does.
+If the condition is truthy (i.e. not `false`), then the `if`-path executes, otherwise the `else`-path does.
 The else keyword and path are optional.

 ```
 if (1 < 2) {